If you can't get to Louisiana fast enough, make these authentic Natchitoches Meat Pies in your own kitchen- baked or fried!

 Why you'll love this meat pie recipe

 Easy meat pie recipe with and easy homemade pastry, ground beef, pork and Cajun seasonings!
-Make it as mild or spicy as you like!
+Typically, Creole seasonings are spicier than Cajun seasonings, so keep this in mind and make these as mild or spicy as you like!

-- It's authentic-if you can't get to Louisiana, this is the next best thing
+- Authentic recipe-if you can’t get to Louisiana, this is the next best thing

 - All-natural-no additives, preservatives or fillers